Competing definitions of progress in today’s Japan

-One definition of progress is that Japan should move its society from one based on traditional values – highly protective of change and respectful of continuity and stability – to one of openness and free market competition.
+One definition of progress is that the Japanese market should move its society from one based on traditional values – highly protective of change and respectful of continuity and stability – to one of openness and free market competition.
 These values are viewed by many Japanese, fairly or unfairly, as core American values.
-Certainly, there is an opinion of Japan’s level of progress, often articulated by Westerners, that considers the way things are done here at all levels of business and society are profoundly inefficient and not fit for the modern world.
+Certainly, there is an opinion of Japan’s level of progress, often articulated by Westerners, that considers the way things are done here at all levels of business and society to be profoundly inefficient and not fit for the modern world.
 There are many Japanese who agree with this.

 While some readers may view the meaning of ‘progress’ as moving to a green, more inclusive society that addresses the excesses of capitalism, others view progress as creating a more competitive, efficient, liberal economy and society – to address the issues that come from a hide-bound traditional society.

 It’s important to realize that if we accept that Japan remains a traditional society that values continuity above all, the move to a more liberal model is quite radical.
 Nevertheless, Japanese society has an element that is the natural constituency for liberal reform, and over the years, we have learned much about its value systems.

 At The Carter Group, we’ve tracked consumer insights in Japan every year since 2017.
 Beginning in 2021, we added over 60 questions covering everyday people’s values on issues such as personal confidence and security, the nation’s position in the world, how people feel about institutions and powers that be, the roles of science and tradition, as well as the world of work and emergent social and environmental issues.

 We apply a statistical method called cluster analysis to pull people who indicate similar values into separate groupings.
 Within these groups, members are more similar in their worldview to each other than they are to members of other groups.